thuml/PADA/pytorch/README.md

 For Office-31 dataset, "name_31_list.txt"(name="amazon", "webcam", "dslr") is the source list file and "name_10_list.txt" is the target list file.

+For Office-Home dataset, "name.txt"(name="Art", "Clipart", "Product", "Real_World") is the source list file and "name_shared.txt" is the target list file.

 For ImageNet-Caltech dataset, "imagenet_1000_list.txt" is the source file list for task "I->C" and "caltech_84_list.txt" is the target file list. "caltech_256_list.txt" is the source file list for task "C->I" and "imagenet_val_84_list.txt" is the target file list.

 You can also modify the list file(txt format) in ./data as you like.
 Each line in the list file follows the following format: